icopy-site/awesome-cn/docs/awesome/awesome-plotters.md

 ## Manuals, Ephemera, Papers, and Patents

 Scanned plotter manuals, marketing ephemera, academic papers, and patents.
-Thank you to the [Internet Archive](https://archive.org) for most of these.
+Thank you to the [Internet Archive](https://archive.org) for hosting most of these.

 ### Manuals